PeterCode-cmd/SeeWeather/README.md

 ---

 Feel free to reach out with any questions or feedback.
-Enjoy using WeatherApp!
+Enjoy using SeeWeather!